-7.28 The viewpoint is from the east side of Lakeside Road looking northwest along Rockley Road.
-The view is through tree trunks and is strongly enclosed by 3 storey plus basement buildings on the corners of Lakeside Road and buildings of a similar scale along the east side of Rockley Road.
+7.29 The viewpoint is from the east side of Lakeside Road looking northwest along Rockley Road.
+The view is through tree trunks and is strongly enclosed by three storey plus semi-basement buildings on the corners of Lakeside Road and buildings of a similar scale along the east side of Rockley Road.
 The focal point is the spire of Grade II listed St. Simon's Church which terminates the view and is an important local landmark that assists with way finding.